design-ops/stylable-swiftui/NDS.md

 Create a new artboard named `tag/background --radius`, and in that artboard we would include a single layer with the required radius.

-## WIP - Token Inheritance
+## Token Inheritance
-There are cases where we need to specifically target a component's direct descendant.
-In these cases, we can specifically declare the target by prepending a `>` in the Token name.
+If we need to specifically target a component's direct descendant, we can specifically declare the target by prepending a `>` in the Token name.

-eg `>card/background` will not be inherited by `card/tag/background`
+eg `>card/background` will only be applied to the `background` directly nested in `card` and will not be inherited by anything else eg. `card/tag/background`.

 ## Glossary